bogdanfinn/tls-client/Readme.md

 const responseObject = JSON.parse(response)
 tlsClientLibrary.freeMemory(responseObject.Id)
 ```

-### Further Information

-This library uses the following api: https://tls.peet.ws/api/all to verify the hashes and fingerprints for akamai and
-ja3.
-Be aware that also peets api does not show every extension/cipher a tls client is using.
-Do not rely just on ja3 strings.

-If you are not using go and do not want to implement the shared library but want to use the functionality check out this repository https://github.com/bogdanfinn/tls-client-api

-### Certificate Pinning
-The client has built in certificate pinning support.
-Just use the `WithCertificatePinning` Option and provide the pins by hosts you want to enable pinning for.
-And if you want a callback to be executed on bad pin.
-Please refer to the examples in `example/main.go` to see how certificate pinning can be used in your application (`sslPinning()`).
-Also take a look at https://github.com/tam7t/hpkp to learn how to generate pins.
-You can install `hpkp-pins` by running `go install github.com/tam7t/hpkp/cmd/hpkp-pins@latest`

 ### Frequently Asked Questions / Errors
 * **How can I add `GREASE` to Custom Client Profiles when using the shared library?**